With its incredible battery life and performance, the Sony Xperia Z3 Compact brings flagship features to a smaller handset at a great price

 On the back is Sony’s 20.7-megapixel 1/2.3in Exmor RS camera sensor.
 It’s the same sensor that’s in the Z3 and you can turn the camera on simply by holding down the dedicated shutter button on the side of the phone.
 As with previous Xperia handsets, the Superior Auto mode locks pictures to 8-megapixels, so you’ll need to switch to Manual to take higher resolution shots.

-On Superior Auto mode, our outdoors photos actually looked much crisper than those we took on the Z3 at the same time.
+On Superior Auto mode, my outdoors photos actually looked much crisper than those I took on the Z3 at the same time.
 There was more detail at the edge of each frame and there was slightly less noise present in background buildings.
 Colours looked a fraction richer, too, and the level of exposure felt more balanced overall.
-It's surprisingly given the cameras are supposedly identical.
+It’s surprisingly given the cameras are supposedly identical.

 ^ The Xperia Z3 Compact’s camera outperforms any other handset we’ve seen at this price